 Another reason this can happen is if a dentist is reusing old files, time and time again.
 The more use they get out of a dental file, the more worn down they become, increasing the likelihood of the tip breaking off.
 All reused tools must be closely monitored for wear and tear that might lead to defects and problems down the line.

 How to Remove Dental Files from Your Root Canal

 If you’re having complications from dental files left behind from your root canal, ask your dentist for a referral to a root canal specialist, also known as an endodontist.
-Keep in mind that your dentist might give you some pushback when asking for this referral, but for your oral health, a specialist must review your case and provide a treatment plan to fix the problem.
+A specialist must review your case and provide a treatment plan to fix the problem.
 In the meantime, it’s recommended that you get a temporary crown installed on your tooth until you decide what to do.
 You can choose between leaving the dental files inside, having your dentist perform another root canal, or visiting an endodontist who can use special tools.to extract the tip of the file safely